Effecting a Takeover

 • use methods or procedures that will enable the board to determine whether the consideration being provided to target company shareholders represents the best value reasonably available to the shareholders.

 Directors of a target company defending a shareholder suit attacking a transaction for alleged violation by the directors of their fiduciary duties will seek to have the court apply the business judgment rule to their actions.
-Under the business judgment rule, disinterested directors are presumed to have acted in good faith in the belief that their action was in the best interests of the company, and a court will not substitute its judgment regarding the merits of a transaction for that of the directors.
-That presumption may be overcome by appropriate evidence that the directors did not act on an informed basis, in good faith, and in the belief that their action was in the best interests of the corporation and its shareholders.
+Under the business judgment rule, directors are presumed to have acted in a well-informed manner, in good faith, and in the best interests of the company.
+That presumption may be overcome by appropriate evidence that the directors did not act on an informed basis, in good faith, or in the belief that their action was in the best interests of the company and its shareholders.
+If these presumptions are not rebutted, then the court will apply the business judgment rule and will not substitute its judgment regarding the merits of a transaction for that of the directors unless it cannot be attributed to any rational business purpose.

-Recent case law in Delaware has established conditions under which breach of fiduciary duty claims may be "cleansed," thereby significantly enhancing director's ability to prevail in post-closing challenges to transactions that have been approved by the target's shareholders.
+Recent case law in Delaware has established conditions under which breach of fiduciary duty claims may be "cleansed," thereby significantly enhancing director's ability to prevail in post-closing challenges to transactions that have been approved by the target company's shareholders.
 Under the Corwin line of cases in Delaware, the highly deferential business judgment standard of review applies to a post-closing action seeking damages for directors' breach of fiduciary duties in transactions that do not involve controlling shareholders, so long as the shareholder approval was "fully informed" and "uncoerced."
 These decisions apply well-established principles relating to proxy disclosure that only "material" information must be disclosed and a narrow view of "coercion."
 Accordingly, in most cases applying the Corwin decision, the business judgment rule has been applied and the cases have been dismissed, although several recent cases denying or reversing Corwin dismissals have emphasized an "informed" approval as a prerequisite to a Corwin defense.
-Subsequent cases have shown that Delaware courts will meticulously review corporate disclosures to ascertain whether the stockholders' decision was truly informed, meaning that all material facts were disclosed completely and accurately.
+Subsequent cases have shown that Delaware courts will meticulously review corporate disclosures to ascertain whether the shareholders’ decision was truly informed, meaning that all material facts were disclosed completely and accurately.
+Additional challenges by plaintiff shareholders have focused on the involvement of and potential benefits accruing to a controlling shareholder which, if true and without the ab initio implementation of other measures, results in the transaction being reviewed not under the lenient business judgment rule but the more stringent standard of entire fairness.

 A key driver behind litigation alleging fiduciary breach has been the availability of counsel fees to plaintiff's counsel for benefits ostensibly provided to the target company's shareholders through their representation of the plaintiff class or the derivative plaintiff, and there are law firms that specialize in conducting such litigation.
 Generally, class actions and derivative actions cannot be settled without approval of the settlement by the court in which the action is brought, and the plaintiff's counsel's application for fees is considered by the court as part of its review of the settlement terms.
 The Delaware Supreme Court, in the Trulia case, questioned whether the value of the claimed "benefits" justifies approval of settlements that provide for broad releases of the claims of the plaintiff class and payment of plaintiff's counsel fees, particularly in cases in which the alleged benefit to target company shareholder involves minimal additional disclosure provided to target company shareholders, rather than a tangible benefit to shareholders.
 In Trulia, the Delaware Supreme Court stated that it would no longer approve "disclosure-only" settlements in which the supplemental disclosures do not address material misrepresentations or omissions.
+More recently, Delaware raised the bar for plaintiffs even further, requiring that the supplemental disclosure be “plainly material” for any mootness fee to be awarded.
 The response to Trulia in other jurisdictions has varied.

 4.8 Appraisal rights of minority shareholders

 Under virtually all US state corporate laws, once a merger is approved by target company shareholders and completed, the merger is binding on all target company shareholders, regardless of whether they voted in favor of the merger (or had no vote because the merger was effected as a short form merger without shareholder approval).
-However, under most state corporate laws, target company shareholders in an all cash merger who properly exercise any dissenters' rights available to them under applicable state law (which generally requires that such shareholders vote against or refrain from voting on the merger) or the target company's organizational documents will generally have the right to seek appraisal, i.e., a court determination of the fair value of their shares, and to receive the appraised value of their shares, rather than the merger consideration.
+However, under most state corporate laws, target company shareholders in an all-cash merger, whether a one-step or two-step merger, who properly exercise any dissenters' rights available to them under applicable state law (which generally requires that such shareholders vote against or refrain from voting on the merger and, in case of a two-step merger, refrain from tendering into the first step tender offer) or the target company's organizational documents will generally have the right to seek appraisal, i.e., a court determination of the fair value of their shares, and to receive the appraised value of their shares, rather than the merger consideration.